-Monetary Policy in a Schumpeterian Growth Model with Two R&D Sectors
+Monetary Policy in a Schumpeterian Growth Model with Vertical R&D Sectors

-We explore the growth and welfare effects of monetary policy in a two-sector Schumpeterian economy with cash-in-advance (CIA) constrained R&D investment in both sectors.
-We show that a nominal interest rate increase generates two effects on equilibrium labor allocation: a manufacturing-R&D-reallocation effect and a cross-R&D-sector effect.
-The former reduces economic growth by shifting labor from R&D to production, whereas the latter can enhance it by shifting labor from the less productive R&D sector to the more productive one.
-From the welfare perspective, we show that unless the high productivity R&D sector is severely more CIA-constrained than the low productivity one, aggregate R&D overinvestment is sufficient but not necessary for the Friedman rule of monetary policy to be suboptimal.
-Our benchmark parameterization suggests that a positive nominal interest rate is optimal despite that it exacerbates the aggregate R&D underinvestment problem.
+We explore the growth and welfare effects of monetary policy in a Schumpeterian economy with cash-in-advance (CIA) constrained R&D investment in both the upstream and downstream sectors.
+We show that the nominal interest rate can have an inverted-U relation with economic growth due to its effects on labor allocations between manufacturing and R&D and between the R&D sectors.
+Furthermore, aggregate R&D overinvestment is generally sufficient but not necessary for the Friedman rule of zero nominal interest rates to be suboptimal.
+Calibrated using data from US manufacturing firms, our model features a positive welfare-maximizing nominal interest rate despite aggregate R&D underinvestment.

 JEL Classification: O30, O40, E41

 Suggested Citation: Suggested Citation